Gauthamas/Capstone-Design/README.md

 # Capstone Design
 This repository contains design doc for Capstone project, which was developed as part of my udacity android developer nanodegree.

+The name of the app is bologna tranpsort app and helps in moving around city of bologna using public transit, given source, destination, date and time.

 ## License

 ```